How To Introduce Two Cats

 You can, however, confidently start scent swapping without passing on parasites or illness to your existing cat.
 (If your new kitty is ill or especially if they had fleas, be sure to wash all of their belongings thoroughly before you begin!)

-Scent swapping begins by giving your cats each a space in your home.
-Your existing cat should be able to free roam while your new cat lives in a bedroom, bathroom, or other enclosed space with the door shut.
+Scent swapping begins by giving your cats each a space in your home, such as a spare bedroom.
+Your existing cat should be able to free roam while your new cat lives in a bedroom, extra room, or other enclosed space with the door shut.

 Next, give them items that hold scent.
-Cat beds, blankets, towels, plush toys… Anything that your cat can interact with or lie on and add their scent to.
+Cat beds, blankets, towels, plush toys, or scratching posts.
+Anything that your cat can interact with or lay on and add their scent to.

 Provide these items for both cats.
 After they’ve had a few days to a week to lie on the items, rub their face and tail against them, and get them nice and smelly, swap them!